OpenCHAMI/node-orchestrator/README.md

 ## In-Memory Working Set with Periodic Snapshots

 Our system employs a pattern that maintains the working set in memory with periodic snapshots to disk.

-### Overview

-Th
-1. **In-Memory Working Set**:
-   - The system keeps all active data in memory for fast access and quick response times.
-   - Changes to the working set are handled in-memory, ensuring efficient operations.

-2. **Periodic Snapshots**:
-   - At configurable intervals, the system takes a snapshot of the in-memory working set and writes it to disk.
-   - This ensures that even in the event of a failure, data can be quickly restored from the most recent snapshot.

-#### Startup and Recovery
-- **Startup**:
-  - On startup, the system reads the most recent snapshot from disk to initialize the in-memory working set.
+On startup, the system finds the most recent snapshot and loads it as a working set.
+If it cannot find a snapshot, it starts up anyway with an empty working set.
-  - This process is nearly instantaneous, even with large datasets (hundreds of thousands of nodes).

-- **Recovery**:
-  - If the system is restarted or crashes, it can quickly restore the working set from the most recent snapshot, minimizing downtime.
+The snapshots themselves use [parquet](https://parquet.apache.org/) files which are column-oriented and optimized for efficient compression, storage, and retrieval.
+As a common file format for Big Data, there are dozens of tools that deal natively with the file format in predictable directory structures.

+The working set is managed by an in-memory engine called [DuckDB](https://duckdb.org/) which supports efficient SQL and analytical queries on structured data.
+The same engine has features that allow it to efficiently execute queries directly against other databases and even directories full of parquet files without needing to load the full dataset into memory.

+The duckdb engine can deal very efficiently with parquet files.
+Even at inventory sizes of 250K nodes, the snapshot and recovery processes take just a few seconds.

-#### Customization and Performance
+### Customization and Performance
 - **Snapshot Frequency**:
   - The sysadmin can configure how often snapshots are taken (e.g., once a minute, once an hour).
   - Frequent snapshots ensure minimal data loss, even in the event of a crash.